VIS4ROB-lab/multi_robot_coordination/README.md

 ```
 $ roslaunch multi_robot_simulation mav_sim_example.launch world:=chemical-plant run_gazebo_gui:=true
 ```
 The model will take some time to load.
 When it is done, you should be able to see the model imported in Gazebo.
+**Note**: a decently powerful PC is required to be able to use this 3D model in Gazebo.
+If this model is too big, replace it with a smaller one.
+[This website](https://sketchfab.com/) is a good source of models.

 #### Note
 Running the experiments with more than one agent is not recommended on a single PC, unless you have a particularly powerful PC (since it would be running visual-inertial odometry, pointcloud filtering, Pose Graph optimization, loop detection, mesh reconstruction and path planning for every agent).